Chengcheng-Xiao/VASP_BOND_FIX/README.md

 2. Convergence maybe slow, might want to loosen the convergence criteria

 ## Notes
-*1. No source file is shared.
+*1. No source file is shared.*

-*2. The correctness of this patch has been checked with few simple cases.
+*2. The correctness of this patch has been checked with few simple cases.*

-*3. Any result obtained by this fix should be carefully checked by yourself.
+*3. Any result obtained by this fix should be carefully checked by yourself.*

-*4. This patch only works on currently VASP 5.4.4.
+*4. This patch only works on currently VASP 5.4.4.*

-*4. A major part of this implementation was contributed by someone at GaTech.
+*5. A major part of this implementation was contributed by someone at GaTech.*